 Pregnancy Mycophenolate causes a very high frequency of miscarriage (50%) and of severe birth defects (23-27%) in the unborn baby.
-Birth defects which have been reported include anomalies of ears, of eyes, of face (cleft lip/palate), of development of fingers, of heart, oesophagus (tube that connects the throat with the stomach), kidneys and nervous system (for example spina birdia (where the bones of the spine are not properly developed) Vary that way he affected by one properly developed)).
+Birth defects which have been in the unborn baby.
+Birth defects which have been reported include anomalies of ears, of eyes, of face (cleft lip/palate), of development of fingers, of heart, oesophagus (tube that connects the throat with the stomach), kidneys and nervous system (for example spina bifida (where the bones of the spine are not properly developed)).
 Your baby may be affected by one or more of these.

-If you are a woman who could become pregnant, you If you are a woman who could become pregnant, you must provide a negative pregnancy test before starting treatment and must follow the contraception advice given to you by your doctor.
+If you are a woman who could become pregnant, you must provide a negative pregnancy test before must provide a negative pregnancy test before starting treatment and must follow the contraception advice given to you by your doctor.
 Your doctor may request more than one test to ensure you are not pregnant before starting treatment.